mcinglis/c-style/readme.md

 #### Avoid `void *` and `union`s because they harm type safety

-`void*` and `union` are useful for polymorphism, but polymorphism is almost never as important as type safety.
-See if you can avoid them by (ab)using the preprocessor.
-Read *21st Century C* for inspiration.
+`void *` and `union` are useful for polymorphism, but polymorphism is almost never as important as type safety.
+Void pointers and unions are indispensable in many situations, but you should consider other, safer alternatives first.